DirectoryTree/Metrics/README.md

 }
 ```

-You can also run the command manually:
+You may also run the command manually:

 ```bash
 php artisan metrics:commit